 In our study of Romans chapter six, we look at sanctification and the question of who is in control of your life.
 At the end of chapter five, Paul explained how we are made right with God through grace by faith.
 Now, he continues by explaining what it means to live like we are saved.

 Paul opens this section of the letter to the Romans with some questions that are based on the fact that we are saved by grace.
-The penalty for our sins (past, present, and future) was paid for so the question is why don't we just do anything that we want knowing that it was already paid for.
-He answers the question with an emphatic no and the reason is we died to sin.
+The penalty for our sins (past, present, and future) was paid for so the question is should we just do anything that we want knowing that it was already paid for.
+He answers the question with an emphatic no and the reason is that we died to sin.
 Notice, he said we died but did not say that we were dead to sin.
 We died to the old nature and sin no longer controls us but we still sin.

-Because we are in Him, we were buried with Him and are raised a new creation.
+Because we are in him, we were buried with him and are raised a new creation.
 The old self was put to death and the new was raised in its place.

-If we are in Him, then we are in Him forever.
-Our old nature was put to death with Him and so we are sure that we will be raised with Him as well.
+If we are in him, then we are in him forever.
+Our old nature was put to death with him and so we are sure that we will be raised with him as well.
 There are those who believe that we can lose our salvation and this verse (as well as others) helps us to see that that is not true.

-Now if we died with Christ, we believe that we will also live with him.
+Now since we died with the Messiah, we trust that we will also live with him.

 We too are dead to the power of sin and its penalty.
 Sin does not have the power to control our lives anymore as we no longer live for self but for God.

 Now that Paul has established that we are not under the law, he gets down to the question of why we don't just do anything that we want.
 You can almost feel the sarcasm as he asks these questions.
-To the early disciples, it was ridiculous to think that they would continue in sin after being saved by Jesus.
+To the early disciples, it was ridiculous to think that they would continue in sin after being saved by Yeshua.

-Paul is reminding us here that, before we came to faith in Jesus Christ, we were not under the control of the Holy Spirit (righteousness).
+Paul is reminding us here that, before we came to faith in Yeshua Messiah, we were not under the control of the Holy Spirit (righteousness).
 Therefore, we could wallow in sin just as a pig wallows in the mud.
 He asks a question and we might put it like this today: "How did that work for you?"
 Just like the pig, we just got more dirty and, if we had kept on, we would have died (been separated from God for everlasting punishment) because of the sin.